 Fluorescent Rocks of Sterling Hill Mine

-Take a tour of this NJ attraction, a bright and very cool mineral site that houses the most extensive collection of fluorescent minerals worldwide.
-Go into the 1,300 ft. tunnel inside the mine where the miners would start and end their workday, and then head into the Warren Museum with more than 700 fluorescent minerals and objects on display.
-And during the season, kids and adults are encouraged to go mining for their own minerals at the Mine Run Dump and Sluicing (aka panning) stations.
+Take a tour of this NJ attraction, a bright and cool mineral site that houses the most extensive collection of fluorescent minerals worldwide.
+Go into the 1,300-ft. tunnel inside the mine where the miners would start and end their workday and then head into the Warren Museum with more than 700 fluorescent minerals and objects on display.
+And during the season, kids and adults are encouraged to go mining for minerals at the Mine Run Dump and Sluicing (aka panning) stations.

 30 Plant Street, Ogdensburg, NJ 07439